Military Poncho Shelter Configurations using Trekking Poles

 The left side view shows the guideline attached to the hood.

-** Note: You have to put the stakes and guidelines in the order that is mentioned.
-If you stake the three corners and then add the trekking poles to the rear of the shelter.
-The poncho will not be up high enough to provide room inside the shelter.
-Geometry will work against you! **
+Note: It's important to follow the staking and guideline sequence as described.
+If you stake the three corners first and then add the trekking poles to the rear, the poncho won’t be elevated enough to create adequate interior space.
+Trust me—geometry will work against you!

 The Cave: